jordandalley/dispatchwrapparr/README.md

 FFmpeg and pretty much all players balk at it, because instead of a continuous stream like players/ffmpeg expects, it's more like a playlist.

 When the TV channel gets to an ad break, the ads are inserted into the dash or hls manifest.
 In some cases, it switches from separate audio and video streams, to a single stream with an already muxed mp4 file containing audio and video.
+There are also instances where the stream content is DRM encrypted, but the ads are not.

 This makes it extremely difficult to work around.
 At this stage, it is not anticipated the Dispatchwrapparr will support SCTE-35, however it won't be ruled out in a future release.